jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The client reports that the first result should be 26 hours while the second is only 25 hours.
 Gort is in a frenzy, both Denver and Phoenix look like they are in Mountain Time Zone on a map.
 How could they be different?

 Phoenix (and most of Arizona) does not observe Daylight Savings Time and did not roll back their clocks.
-Arizona is a special geographic Time Zone
+Arizona is a special geographic Time Zone called America/Phoenix.
+Remember, a Time Zone is a geographic region, it is not the same as an offset.

+What Gort needs in the app is the UTC Time for storage and math, and the offset for a display format.

 ## Why this is hard